 - The pawn in front of the rook leaves the file by making a capture.

-In this game and its notes we can see the various degrees of significance which open files can have.
-Firstly, there was white’s open g-file which was shown to be ineffective without support from another quarter; nevertheless the notes pointed out its value as soon as White’s pawn was advanced to e5.
-Then followed Black’s manoeuvres to open up the b and c files.
+In this game and its notes, we can see the various degrees of significance that open files can have.
+Firstly, there was white’s open g-file which was shown to be ineffective without support from another quarter; nevertheless, the notes pointed out its value as soon as White’s pawn was advanced to e5.
+Then followed Black’s maneuvers to open up the b and c files.

 Once the c-file had been opened by means of sacrifice, the formidable power of the rooks on the file eventually brought the attacker victory.

 5. Diagonals in the attack against the castled King

 Just as the rook is the piece suited for play on the open files and ranks, so the bishop is the master of the diagonals.
 At all stages of the game, and especially in an attack on the castled king, marshaling bishops on the diagonals demand great skill.